thruthesky/sociallyfire/README.md

 - To test, enter `functions/tests` folder first.

 ## Testing the test system.

+- The `testing system` is the test codes and its enviromental configuration of `sociallyfire`.
+When you test the `testing system`, it will do the tests to see if everything in the `testing system` is okay.

 - To test if the testing is working, run `npm run test:test`.